Amyotrophic Lateral Sclerosis (ALS) - Topic Overview

 - Breathing devices can help you breathe more easily as your chest muscles weaken.

 A medicine called riluzole (Rilutek) may prolong survival by about 2 months.2 But it doesn't improve symptoms or quality of life in ways that people with ALS, their caregivers, or their doctors have been able to notice.
 Most people tolerate riluzole very well, but it can cause side effects, including nausea, vomiting, weakness, dizziness, and coughing.
-Treatment with riluzole is also expensive, and it may not help some people.
+Treatment with riluzole is also expensive.

 What decisions will you face as ALS progresses?